Ian Poulter: Professional career

-Poulter turned professional in 1996 gaining his first win at the 1999 Open de Côte d'Ivoire on the European Tour's second tier Challenge Tour.
+In 1996, Poulter turned professional.
+He earned his first win at the 1999 Open de Côte d'Ivoire on the European Tour's second tier Challenge Tour.
 He won promotion to the European Tour itself via the qualifying school later that year.
 In his first season, he claimed the Italian Open title and was the Sir Henry Cotton Rookie of the Year for 2000.
 Further wins followed in each of the next four seasons, most prestigiously the season ending "tour championship" the Volvo Masters in 2004.
 He was in the top ten on the Order of Merit in 2003, 2004, 2006, 2009, 2010 and 2012.
 In 2013, he finished 2nd on the Order of Merit, his highest placing so far.
 After narrowly missing a place in the 2002 European Ryder Cup team, Poulter was a member of the victorious squad in 2004, where he officially scored the winning points for his team.
-This entitled him to take up membership of the PGA Tour in 2005, and he has divided his time between the two tours since then.

 At the 2008 Masters Tournament, Poulter made a hole-in-one at the 16th hole at Augusta National in the first round.
 At the 2008 Open Championship, Poulter had the clubhouse lead on the last round before being beaten by defending champion Pádraig Harrington.
 In the 2008 Ryder Cup, Poulter was the highest points scorer on either side as he scored 4 of Europe's 11.5 points.
 Europe lost the Ryder Cup 16.5–11.5.
 In the 2009 Players Championship, he finished in sole possession of second place at eight under-par, four shots behind the winner, Henrik Stenson.
 In November 2009, Poulter won the Barclays Singapore Open at the Sentosa Club.
 He moved into the top-10 of the Official World Golf Ranking in January 2010 with a second-place finish at the Abu Dhabi Golf Championship.

 In February 2010, he won his first tournament on U.S. soil, beating fellow Englishman Paul Casey 4&2 in the final of the WGC-Accenture Match Play Championship in Arizona.
 The win moved him to 5th in the world rankings.
 His ranking gained Poulter a place in the 2010 Ryder Cup in September at Celtic Manor in Wales He won 3 points in the 4 matches he played in the European team's win by 14.5 points to 13.5.
 In November 2010, he won his second title of the year with a one-stroke victory in the UBS Hong Kong Open.